kfranqueiro/wai-conformance-model-test/site/src/content/exhibits/home/porch-chair.md

 image: "@/assets/images/exhibits/home/dan-meyers-m4FB7fzTr80-unsplash.jpg"
 level of education: "lower secondary education" content note: This content was generated with a prompt to make heavy use of idioms, synonyms, and metaphors
+breaks:
+  - location: Home Collection
+    wcag3Requirement: Figurative language
+    description: The Porch Chair page makes use of idioms, synonyms, and metaphors.
 ---

 Welcome to the <cite>Porch Chair</cite> exhibit.